-Failing to comply with the ban on the use of credit cards carries a maximum penalty of 100 penalty units (valued at \$16,690 as of 1 July 2025).
+Failing to comply with the ban on the use of credit cards carries a maximum penalty of 100 penalty units (valued at \$16,130 as of 1 July 2024).
 The ECQ has, for example, successfully prosecuted a candidate for using a credit card (as well as other offences).
 The candidate was fined \$8,000.

 This fact sheet mainly refers to part 6 of the LGEA.
-The Act is available in full at legislation.qld.gov.au.
+The Act is available in full at legislation.gld.gov.au.
 Participants in the electoral process should ensure they understand their obligations under the LGEA.

-candidates and registered political parties

-Fact sheet 33 - Disclosure of electoral expenditure by third parties
+RELATED FACT SHEETS Fact sheet 3 - Authorisation of election matter Fact sheet 8 - Record keeping requirements Fact sheet 18 - Disclosure of electoral expenditure by candidates, groups of candidates and registered political parties Fact sheet 33 - Disclosure of electoral expenditure by third parties